Tributes to much-loved Morecambe musician

 Morecambe DJ Matt Thistlethwaite described him as “a true gentleman” and Lancaster singer Paul Akister said he was “one of the nicest and most humble guys around these parts”.

-The Bottlenecks are renowned locally for high energy covers of stadium rock classics and have built a huge following as one of the most popular live acts on the Morecambe pub circuit.
+The Bottlenecks are renowned for their covers of stadium rock classics and have built a huge following as one of the most popular live acts on the Morecambe pub circuit.
 The four-piece - Dominic, Simon Thornton, Martin Fleming and Anthony Gregson - also appeared at this year’s Morecambe Carnival.

-Dominic also toured the world with renowned percussion group Noise Ensemble after beating 2,000 other hopefuls to gain a spot in the band.
+Dominic, who went to St Patrick’s Primary and Our Lady’s schools, also toured the world with renowned percussion group Noise Ensemble after beating 2,000 other hopefuls to gain a spot in the band.
 He performed at the Olympic Stadium in South Korea in 2007 and the 2008 FA Cup Final at Wembley.

-He also worked as a session drummer for pop star Jamelia and appeared on Blue Peter.
+He also worked as a session drummer for pop star Jamelia, appeared on Blue Peter, performed at this year’s Morecambe Music Festival and was due to sing at the Morecambe Christmas lights switch-on on November 25.

-Dominic met his wife Michelle, who is from the Philippines, while he was with Noise Ensemble.
-They have two daughters.
+Dominic, who worked for Trust Medical in Morecambe, met his wife Michelle, who is from the Philippines, while he was with Noise Ensemble.
+They have two daughters, Natasha and Idalita.
+Dom’s family, also including mum Kath, dad Terry, sisters Emma, Sarah and Charlotte and brother Matthew, are devastated by his death.

-He performed as a solo act at this year’s Morecambe Music Festival and was due to sing at the Morecambe Christmas lights switch-on on Saturday, November 25.

 A police spokesman said they were called to an address in Heysham at 4.20pm on Sunday.
 He said Dominic was taken to the Royal Lancaster Infirmary and later died in hospital.
 Police said there were no suspicious circumstances.

 Almost Done!